 The Issuetrak Deployment Utility (IDU) is the command line utility for deploying Issuetrak.
 The IDU is an interactive deployment tool designed to provide maximum power and flexibility for the system administrator that needs fine control over how Issuetrak is deployed.
 Working with the IDU requires proficiency with PowerShell or the Command Prompt on Windows Server.
 Viewing, editing, and making sense of a JSON file are all necessary to successfully complete a deployment of Issuetrak using the IDU.
 If a more familiar graphical installation or upgrade experience is desired, please consider using the Issuetrak Deployment Manager (IDM) instead.

-The IDU can be used to install or upgrade single or multiple sites, apply a license key, generate an API key, and more.
+The IDU can be used to install or upgrade single or multiple sites, apply your site ID, generate an API key, and more.